There two ways to print from a Chromebook:

 How does printing from a Chromebook with a Classic printer work?:

 If you have a Classic printer, you can still print to it from your Chromebook using Google Cloud Print.
 But since your printer does not support Google Cloud Print, and is therefore unable to connect to Google’s Cloud Print server on its own, you will need another computer that can connect to Google’s Cloud Print servers on your printer’s behalf.

-If your printer is not a Google Cloud Print ready printer, (classic printer) there are 4 parties involved when printing: your Chromebook, Google’s servers, a Windows PC or Mac, and your printer.
+If your printer is not a Google Cloud Print ready printer, (classic printer) there are 4 parties involved when printing, instead of 3: your Chromebook, Google’s servers, a Windows PC or Mac, and your printer.
 The Windows/Mac machine is communicating with Google’s Cloud Print servers on your printer’s behalf, since your printer is not capable of doing it on it’s own.
-Your Chromebook sends the print job to Google’s Cloud Print servers, Google then sends the print job to your Windows/Mac machine, which sends it to your printer.
+In this case, your Chromebook sends the print job to Google’s Cloud Print servers, Google then sends the print job to your Windows/Mac machine, which sends it to your printer.

 If your Windows/Mac machine, or your printer are offline, the print job will remain in your GCP queue until the printer/Windows/Mac machine comes back online, then it will print automatically.

 Now that we know how Google Cloud Print works, let’s talk about setting up your printer.